k105la/simpleNALU-tf/README.md

 # simpleNALU-tf

-This is a simple implementaion of DeepMinds Neural Arithmetic Logic Units (NALU) paper in TensorFlow,
+This is a simple implementation of DeepMinds Neural Arithmetic Logic Units (NALU) paper in TensorFlow.